 We love to see your Tweets and facebook comments and it's great that you want to tell people what a good time you're having.
 For the comfort of other audience members however, please restrict the use of mobile phone and internet devices to the interval or before and after the concert.
 All mobile phones and other devices should be switched off during the performance itself.
 Thanks!

 Situated in the heart of Cardiff, the capital city of Wales, St David's Hall is the National Concert Hall and Conference Centre of Wales.
-With its wide range of live entertainment, conferences, participation workshops, two bars and coffee shop, helpful staff and relaxing surroundings, St David's Hall is a building to be enjoyed throughout the year.
+With its wide range of live entertainment, conferences, participation workshops, two bars and a Gin Lounge, helpful staff and relaxing surroundings, St David's Hall is a building to be enjoyed throughout the year.

 Home to the annual Welsh Proms Cardiff, the world-class Orchestral Concert Series featuring the world's top orchestras, soloists and conductors and the famous bi-annual BBC Cardiff Singer of the World competition, St David's Hall presents a multitude of live entertainment, including pop, rock, folk, jazz, rhythm and blues, comedy, children's shows, lunchtime concerts, musicals, light entertainment, dance, world music, films and classical music.